guojingyu/DeNovoAssembly/Readme.md

-##Genome De Novo Assembly
+##DNA Sequence De Novo Assembly

-This repo contains an implementation of a solution to string assembly problem.
+This repo contains an implementation of a solution to DNA sequence assembly problem.
 The is based on Euler Walk on De Bruijn Graph constructed using kmer representation.

 (For further details, please read docs/Description.md)